-- Place a small mound of small diced strawberries on top center of cupcakes.
+- To assemble cupcakes: Place a small mound of small diced strawberries on top center of cupcakes.
 Pipe frosting around and over berries then decorate with a whole small strawberry.
 Store cupcakes in an airtight container.

 - *To get the strawberry puree, puree strawberries in a food processor then measure out amount needed.
 For both the puree for cupcakes and frosting it was about 10 medium strawberries but that amount will vary just depending on the size of your strawberries.

 - **I just used the buttermilk substitute, so if you don't have buttermilk on hand simply add a scant 1 tsp lemon juice or white vinegar to a liquid measuring cup, then add in enough milk to reach 1/4 cup.
 Whisk and let rest 3 minutes.